anscripter/SmartGen/README.md

 # SmartGen
 HOW TO USE:

 1.)
-Call the Initialize class
+Create a new "SmartGenerator" instance

 2.)
-Call the GenerateName Class with your desired minimum and maximum length
+Call the GenerateName Class with your desired settings!

 Enjoy!